Photo credit Lara Downie

-Zoe Pilger was born in 1984.
-She lives in London.
-She is writing a quartet of novels, which is supported by The Society of Authors and Arts Council England.
+Zoe Pilger was born in 1984 in London.
+She is writing a trilogy of novels about feminism and art, which is supported by The Society of Authors and Arts Council England.
 She is represented by The Wylie Agency.

-Zoe Pilger's first novel Eat My Heart Out was published by Serpent's Tail in 2014.
-It won a Somerset Maugham Award and a Betty Trask Award at the 2015 Society of Authors in the UK.
-It was shortlisted for a 2016 Lambda Literary Award in the US.
+Zoe Pilger's first novel, Eat My Heart Out, was first published by Serpent's Tail in 2014.
+It won a Somerset Maugham Award and a Betty Trask Award in the UK.
+It was shortlisted for a Lambda Literary Award in the US.

-Zoe Pilger was previously the art critic for The Independent newspaper from 2012 to 2016.
-She won the 2011 Frieze Writers Prize, and was shortlisted for the 2015 Observer / Anthony Burgess Prize for arts journalism.
+Zoe Pilger was the art critic for The Independent newspaper from 2012 to 2016.
+She won the 2011 Frieze Writers Prize, and she was shortlisted for the 2015 Observer / Anthony Burgess Prize for arts journalism.
 She has written widely on feminism and art.

 Zoe Pilger has a BA in Social and Political Science from Cambridge University, an MA in Comparative Literary Studies from Goldsmiths, University of London, and she is working on a PhD monograph of the artist Sophie Calle at Goldsmiths.